Introduction

 Michael and Betsy established their home at East Chinnock, where they had five children.
 In March 1851, Michael was a farmer of 240 acres, employing five men and five boys.

-Between August 1855 and September 1858, the family moved to Coxden Mill, Chardstock.
-The 1861 census recorded a household that comprised Michael, Betsy, their six children, Betsy’s widowed mother, and Michael’s brother, Francis.
+The 1861 census recorded a household that comprised Michael, Betsy, their six children, Betsy’s widowed mother, and one female servant.
+Michael’s widowed brother, Francis, lived next door.
 Michael was described as a landed proprietor, while Francis was a miller.

-However, they overextended themselves financially.
-On 15 February 1862, the Court of Bankruptcy for the Exeter District declared Michael bankrupt and sent him to the Devon County Prison.[3]
-On 26 June 1862, the County Court granted an order to discharge him.[4]
+The court proceedings were a sign of grave problems.
+In December 1861, Michael advertised his house and 30 acres of land at Coaxdon to let or for sale.[18]
+However, he soon lost control of the situation, and on 15 February 1862, the Court of Bankruptcy for the Exeter District declared Michael bankrupt and sent him to the Devon County Prison.[19]
+His property at Coaxdon was sold by auction on 30 April 1862.[20]
+On 26 June 1862, the County Court granted an order to discharge him.[21]

 Michael eventually returned to Bedminster.
 At the age of 75, he suffered an apoplectic seizure and died on 12 January 1876 at Barnard House, New Cut, with his son Thomas by his side.
 Although his death certificate recorded his name as Michael Watson Dawe, he was known simply as Michael Dawe throughout his life.[26]